Yael Eisenstat: Career

-As Vice President at the Anti-Defamation League and head of the Center for Technology & Society, Yaёl leads ADL's effort to hold tech companies accountable for hate and extremism on their platforms.
-She works to ensure that online spaces are safe, respectful and inclusive, and helps to lift the voices and experiences of those most impacted by online hate and harassment.
+As head of the Anti-Defamation League Center for Technology & Society, Yaёl led the ADL's effort to hold tech companies accountable for the proliferation of hate, harassment, and extremism on their platforms, and to promote transparency into how social media platforms' own tools, design practices, and business decisions perpetuate harm.

+In addition to advocating for change on the part of tech industry actors, Eisenstat's ADL leadership also sought to uplift the voices and experiences of those most impacted by online hate and harassment, and much of her work concerns the intersection between online hate and harassment and its impacts on women, people of color, and other historically marginalized communities.
+In her August 2023 address the Women's Assembly at the 2023 Parliament of the World's Religions, Eisenstat recounted of her experience at Facebook, "I witnessed the alarming proliferation of disinformation campaigns designed to deceive and manipulate voters.
+These campaigns exploited existing fault lines in society, stoking hatred and division, and they used the very tools that Facebook and other social media companies offered to accomplish these goals.
+Unsurprisingly, women, in particular, were often targeted with gender-based disinformation and toxic content, aimed at undermining their credibility and suppressing their voices.
+Time and again, I raised these concerns internally at Facebook, and time and again, they overlooked the urgency of these threats.
+So I knew it was my duty to raise the alarm, and I did."

 As a former CIA analyst and Foreign Service Officer, Eisenstat has worked in many different government agencies, specializing particularly on national security issues in the Middle East and Africa.
 For nearly a decade, she has worked in counterterrorism and intelligence at the Central Intelligence Agency.
 From 2004 to 2006, she was a Foreign Service Officer in Nairobi, Kenya, and became Senior Intelligence Officer at the National Counterterrorism Center from 2006 to 2009.
 In 2009, she was appointed as Special Advisor to Vice President Joe Biden in national security affairs.
 One year later, she worked as an embedded analyst for the Joint Terrorism Task Force in New York.
 Eisenstat then spent two years working at ExxonMobil in Irving, Texas from 2013 to 2015.

 She founded political risk firm Kilele Global in 2016 and is a member of the Council on Foreign Relations.

 In 2017, Yaël Eisenstat was included in Forbes' list of "40 Women to Watch Over 40."

 From June to November 2018, Yaël Eisenstat was the global head of elections integrity ops for political advertising at Facebook.
 She has become a vocal critic of the company since leaving.

 In 2019, she was Policy Advisor for the Center for Humane Technology, as well as visiting fellow at Cornell Tech's Digital Life Initiative.